CompactCollaboration/CMBtopology/README.markdown

 # CMB Topology Covariance Matrix Library

 The `cmb_topology` library provides tools for computing the covariance matrices of the Cosmic Microwave Background (CMB) temperature and polarization for universes with non-trivial topologies, as described in the associated paper (see Section: Numerical Analysis).
-It calculates the 2-point correlation matrix of spherical-harmonic coefficients, $C_{\ell m \ell' m'}^{\E{i};XY}$, for compact, orientable Euclidean topologies (currently E1-E6).
+It calculates the 2-point correlation matrix of spherical-harmonic coefficients, $C_{\ell m \ell' m'}^{E_{i};XY}$, for compact, orientable Euclidean topologies (currently E1-E6).
 The library is designed for researchers studying topological signatures in the CMB, with a focus on modularity and performance.

 ## Features